-Johnson-Ross is currently the Director of the Mayor’s Scholars Program at Baltimore City Community College (BCCC), a college promise program.
-Dr. Johnson-Ross earned a PhD and MA in International Studies (University of South Carolina, Columbia), an MS in Contract and Acquisition Management (Florida Institute of Technology, Melbourne) and an AB in Government (Wofford College, Spartanburg, SC).
-She served as a faculty member at Wofford, was a long-time resident of Spartanburg and is a member of Phi Beta Kappa, Delta Sigma Theta Sorority, Inc. and a Fulbright Ambassador.
+Johnson-Ross earned a Ph.D. and M.A. in international studies from the University of South Carolina, an M.S. in contract and acquisition management from the Florida Institute of Technology and a B.A. in government from Wofford College.
+She served as a faculty member at Wofford, was a longtime resident of Spartanburg and is a member of Phi Beta Kappa, Delta Sigma Theta Sorority and a Fulbright Ambassador.

 Caitlynn Myer ’18 is the national project manager for the Moving HBCUs F.O.R.W.A.R.D. campaign, engaging over 100,000 students across more than 40 HBCUs in community-based learning education in collaboration with celebrity sponsors.

 Myer is passionate about supporting and creating anti-oppressive spaces to empower liberatory practices across higher education.
 As a student-centered educator, she dedicates to experiential approaches that bolster opportunities through cultural wealth to empower student leadership.
 Myer’s scholarly work focuses on best practices of academic advising, decentralizing whiteness as practices of allyship, the impacts of racialization and spatialization on campus environments and retention initiatives as counters to barriers to student success among non-traditional students.